-How to Store MSCLKID in Google Analytics 4
+How to store MSCLKID in Google Analytics 4

 What is the MSCLKID?

-The MSCLKID parameter is an important tool for advertisers.Advertisers can track how effective their ads are and how many sales they make by using this parameter.
-This will help advertisers to make their advertising decisions more consciously and try to make their advertisements more effective.
+The MSCLKID parameter is an important tool for advertisers.
+Using this parameter, advertisers can track how effective their ads are and how many sales they make.
+It’ll help advertisers to make their advertising decisions more consciously and try to make their advertisements more effective.

 In a previous article, we explained how to enable MSCLKID in Microsoft Ads using Auto-Tagging.
 If you haven’t done this yet, you can take a look at our post.

-How to Store MSCLKID in Google Analytics 4
+How to store MSCLKID in Google Analytics 4

-Create New Custom Definition on Google Analytics 4
+Create new Custom Definition on Google Analytics 4

 The first step to collect MSCLKID data in Google Analytics 4 is to create the necessary custom definitions.
-For this you can follow the steps below:
+For this, you can follow the steps below:

 1. Sign in to your Google Analytics account.